QuadnucYard/radishom/src/backends/std.typ

   }
 }

+/* Calculates a rounded corner between two line segments.
+ *
+ * Parameters:
+ * - pt: (float, float) The corner point where the two lines meet
+ * - p1: (float, float) The endpoint of the first line segment
+ * - p2: (float, float) The endpoint of the second line segment
+ * - radius: float The desired radius of the rounded corner
+ * - u: float Scale factor for the output coordinates *
+ * Returns:
+ * A tuple containing two curve segments that form the rounded corner:
+ * - A line segment from the first arc point
+ * - A cubic Bézier curve connecting the two arc points *
+ * The function clamps the radius to prevent it from exceeding half the length
+ * of either line segment.
+It generates a smooth transition between the lines
+ * using a combination of a straight line and a cubic Bézier curve.
+ * The resulting coordinates are scaled by factor u, with y-coordinates inverted.
+ */
 #let _round-corner(pt, p1, p2, radius, u) = {
   // here we avoid func-call to improve performance let (x0, y0) = pt